With only 77 books read, this is my most pathetic year in the last decade.

 BOOK PAIRING #3

-The Piano Shop on the Left Bank is a beautiful journey of (re)discovery of musicin one’s life, with tons of fascinating on piano making and tuning.
+The Piano Shop on the Left Bank is a beautiful journey of (re)discovery of musicin one’s life, with tons of fascinating details on piano making and tuning.
 Even though it’s not exactly the same type of music, if you are a music lover, you will enjoy Bel Canto, as music and singing help people communicate in a tragedy.

 HAVE YOU READ ANY OF THESE?